 Is a personal loan right for you?
 You may be a good candidate for a personal loan if you have multiple accounts you’d like to simplify into one, long-term payment while possibly lowering your interest rate.

 Learn how to take control of your finances with a personal loan.
-Then find out more about the borrowing options available to you as an NEA member.
+Then find out more about personal loans available to you as an NEA member.
 And find out what it takes to pay off a debt consolidation loan with our calculator , which takes into consideration monthly payment, interest savings, tax savings and total cost savings.